The Elephant in the Dark (book): Content

 The title, The Elephant in the Dark, is from the traditional Eastern fable of the blind men and an elephant, in which different people experience an elephant differently according to their subjectivities.
-Award-winning writer and later winner of the 2007 Nobel Prize in Literature, Doris Lessing writes that it is used here to refer to “the long interaction between Christianity and Islam, even during the thousand years we were at war or hostile: sometimes in secret and kept out of the knowledge of rulers and court; sometimes with the aid of the said rulers; sometimes – and much more than we know – open and thriving, but since fallen into oblivion, or concealed because such amity was a threat to the machinery of national hostilities ...”
+Award-winning writer and later winner of the 2007 Nobel Prize in Literature, Doris Lessing writes that it is used here to refer to "the long interaction between Christianity and Islam, even during the thousand years we were at war or hostile: sometimes in secret and kept out of the knowledge of rulers and court; sometimes with the aid of the said rulers; sometimes – and much more than we know – open and thriving, but since fallen into oblivion, or concealed because such amity was a threat to the machinery of national hostilities ..."

-Shah gives examples of the interlocking history of Christianity and Islam, starting from the life and times of the prophet Muhammad, through the Middle Ages, and up to the present day.
+Shah gives examples of the interlocking history of Christianity and Islam, starting from the life and times of the Islamic prophet Muhammad, through the Middle Ages, and up to the present day.
 His method is to show where scholars from East and West have unearthed important materials, and then to illustrate large and complex themes by exemplary anecdotes or quotations instead of lengthy exegesis or dry intellectualism.
-As a result, Lessing says, books like this one by Shah are “a salutary reminder as to what is possible in scholarly writing: it is admirable above all for its economy, its elegant pithiness.
-When you have finished with even a little book, like this one, you find yourself in possession of the necessary basic information.”
+As a result, Lessing says, books like this one by Shah are "a salutary reminder as to what is possible in scholarly writing: it is admirable above all for its economy, its elegant pithiness.
+When you have finished with even a little book, like this one, you find yourself in possession of the necessary basic information."

 Shah emphasizes that both Christians and Muslims need to learn more about each other.
 In the case of Muslims, respect for Christianity is built into the foundations of Islam in the Quran, and Jesus is regarded as a pillar of their religion.
 Muhammad himself lay down the foundations of respect for Christianity both by precept and by example, although there was a difference between what he taught and what his successors made of it.
 Christians in the West, on the other hand, have been much more lacking in accurate information about, and appreciation for, Islam.

-Shah provides an exposition of the basic Arabic triconsonantal root “SLM” and its associated word groupings: Islam, Muslim, Salem, salaam, and so on, to explain: “It is impossible to exaggerate the significance of this constellation of terms and meanings; for the Arab speaker they constitute a constant reminder of the diverse aspects of their religion and its meanings, and a permanent facility for confirming these concepts without having to rely only upon interpretation by later ideologists.”
+Shah provides an exposition of the basic Arabic triconsonantal root "SLM" and its associated word groupings: Islam, Muslim, Salem, salaam, and so on, to explain: "It is impossible to exaggerate the significance of this constellation of terms and meanings; for the Arab speaker they constitute a constant reminder of the diverse aspects of their religion and its meanings, and a permanent facility for confirming these concepts without having to rely only upon interpretation by later ideologists."

-He also uses illustrations taken from the Sufi mystical tradition; for instance, Al-Ghazali's tale of the Seven Valleys, accepted by both Muslims and Christians as a map or a guide of the journey to God.
+He also uses illustrations taken from the Sufi mystical tradition; for instance, Al-Ghazali's tale of the "Seven Valleys", accepted by both Muslims and Christians as a map or a guide of the journey to God.

-Shah's previous books on Sufism illustrated that there are many ways of approaching mysticism, including secular and physicalist frameworks, while this book illustrates the “religious road to that place where all the ways lead – surrender, submission.”
+Shah's previous books on Sufism illustrated that there are many ways of approaching mysticism, including secular and physicalist frameworks, while this book illustrates the "religious road to that place where all the ways lead – surrender, submission."